 What to serve with potato salad

-This potato salad is perfect alongside your favorite grilled mains such as portobello mushroom caps, tofu kebabs, veggie burgers or our marinated tempeh.
+This potato salad is perfect alongside your favorite grilled mains such as portobello mushroom caps, tofu skewers, veggie burgers or our marinated tempeh.

 How to store leftovers